 Some will argue that lower income taxes will offset these deduction limitations.
 Perhaps.

-6) Inventory is slowly creeping higher
+6) Inventory is creeping higher

 The construction boom we’ve experienced over the past several years is finally showing up in the data as a wave of new inventory hits the market.
 When there’s more inventory, pricing comes under pressure if demand doesn’t follow.
 Below is the latest housing inventory under construction and authorized, but not started.

-Here’s another latest housing inventory chart by Altos Research.
+Here's another latest housing inventory chart by Altos Research.
 Housing inventory is still way below normal.
-However, it’s good to keep an eye on inventory given prices are also much higher.
+However, it's good to keep an eye on inventory given prices are also much higher.
+An explosion in housing inventory is one of the main reasons to worry about the housing market again.

 For some of the hottest cities for real estate, like Austin and Nashville, inventory is definitely creeping higher.
 If inventory gets too high, these heartland cities are at risk of a housing downturn.
 Take a look at this chart below that shows single-family permits way up for Austin, Dallas, and Nashville.